readthedocs/qa-sphinx-rtd-theme/README.rst

 =========================

 This project is for generating the ``sphinx_rtd_theme`` test matrix.
-These docs are manually built and uploaded to an S3 bucket for review.
+These docs are manually built and hosted locally for review.

 Our test matrix is currently rather large: